microaeris/easy6502/aeris_6502_style_guide.md

 indirectly called subroutine may need to use it.
 If so, the indirect subroutine must know the next free address of the data stack.

-If calling a subroutine that uses the data stack, the DSP must be copied into a register (usually `X`) before jumping to the subroutine.
+If calling a subroutine that refers to the data stack for subroutine parameters, the DSP must be copied into a register (usually `X`) before jumping to the subroutine.

 ### Example